FREE DELIVERY for All Orders from $99. SHOP NOW!

 by Ultimate Sup Staff on November 01, 2023

 Glutamine is one of the most abundant and versatile amino acids in the human body.
 It plays a vital role in many biological processes, such as protein synthesis, energy production, immune function, and intestinal health.
-But what exactly is glutamine, and why should you care about it?
-In this article, we will answer these questions and more.
-We will explain what glutamine is, what are its benefits, what foods contain it, how much you should take, and what are the best glutamine supplements in Singapore.
+In this article, we will explain what glutamine is, what are its benefits, what foods contain it, how much you should take, and what are the best glutamine supplements in Singapore.
 By the end of this article, you will have a better understanding of glutamine basics and benefits, and how to use it to improve your health and performance.

 What is glutamine?